bic-org-uk/bic-lcf/LCF-Version-1.0.1.md

 [3] The “cardinality” of an element is the number of times that an element is allowed to be included at that point in a message.
 The allowed values are ‘0-1’, ‘1’, ‘0-n’ and ‘1-n’.
 These are equivalent to ‘non-mandatory and non-repeatable’, ‘mandatory and non-repeatable’, ‘non-mandatory and repeatable’ and ‘mandatory and repeatable’.

+[4] Identifiers in requests are mandatory except when creating a new entity.
+When creating an entity, the LMS may expect the terminal to provide the identifier in the case of Item and Patron entities, but when creating any other type of entity the LMS will generally assign its own identifier to the entity and ignore any identifier provided by the terminal.

-[4] Elements in responses that are specified to be mandatory, i.e. they have cardinality ‘1’ or ‘1-n’, are mandatory *unless there is an exception condition*, in which case none of the specific response elements is included.
+In general, elements in responses that are specified to be mandatory, i.e. they have cardinality ‘1’ or ‘1-n’, are mandatory *unless there is an exception condition*, in which case none of the specific response elements is included.
 If appropriate, information from the request may be included in the exception description element to assist in determining the cause of the exception condition.

 [5] The ONIX code lists are maintained by EDItEUR.
 For the latest issue of the ONIX code lists see [*http://www.editeur.org/14/Code-Lists/*](numbering.xml).